OstapMelnychuk/ws_messenger/README.md

 If you don`t have MongoDb visit https://www.mongodb.com/try/download/community

 ### Configuration
-Open application properties and fill this fields with you db credentials.
+Open _application.properties_ file in _"/src/main/resources/"_ and fill these fields with your db credentials.

 _For MySql:_
 ```